ho-dev/HattrickOrganizer/.github/pull_request_template.md

    - fixes issue #__

-   - if not fixing an existing issue, comments explainging the purpose of the PR should be provided)
+   - if not fixing an existing issue, comments explaining the purpose of the PR should be provided)

 2. changelog and release_notes ...